Knowles Riot: Background

-During the War of the Austrian Succession, the Royal Navy again expanded its domestic use of impressment: the practice of forcing men, usually merchant seamen, into naval service.
-A captain who found himself shorthanded would send a "press-gang," armed with cudgels and cutlasses, onto a merchant ship to capture sailors for his own crew, often with the cooperation of local authorities.
-Those who were impressed remained in the service for three years or until they escaped, died, or the current war ended.
-They resented this treatment for the same reasons that made recruiting difficult in the first place: the work was hard and dangerous, and for skilled sailors especially, the wages were low.
+During the War of the Austrian Succession, the Royal Navy again expanded its domestic use of impressment: the practice of forcing men, usually sailors, into naval service.
+A captain who found himself shorthanded would send a press-gang, armed with cudgels and cutlasses, onto a merchant ship to capture sailors for his own crew, often with the cooperation of local authorities.
+Those who were impressed remained in the Royal Navy for three years or until they were discharged, escaped or died.
+Men at risk of impressment resented the practice for the same reasons that made recruiting difficult in the first place: the work was hard and dangerous, and for skilled sailors especially, the wages were low.
 Sometimes they resisted, and several riots ensued in England over impressment.

-In the continental American colonies, British law governing impressment had been different and became subject to dispute; by the Trade to America Act 1707 (6 Ann. c.
+In the Thirteen Colonies, British law governing impressment had been different and became subject to dispute; by the Trade to America Act 1707 (6 Ann. c.
 64 s.
 9) Parliament had exempted those in the American colonies from impressment, but it later claimed that the exemption had been a temporary measure during that war.
 During King George's War a similar ban on impressment in the West Indies was enacted by the Sugar Trade Act 1745 (19 Geo.
 2 c.
 30), but with exceptions in the last section it caused further confusion and controversy.
 As a result, American colonists who resisted impressment often believed that they were within their legal rights to do so.
 Boston seamen were particularly insistent on this point, for a number of reasons.
 Many of them had taken part in the Siege of Louisbourg, and in return for their service had been promised by Commodore Peter Warren of the Royal Navy that they would not be impressed.
-Furthermore, because Boston depended on its seamen to transport food and fuel to the city, Governor Shirley made a point when issuing impressment warrants of limiting them to non-residents of Massachusetts on inbound vessels.
+Furthermore, because Boston depended on its seamen to transport food and fuel to the city, Governor William Shirley made a point when issuing impressment warrants of limiting them to non-residents of Massachusetts on inbound vessels.
 Outbound vessels, fishing vessels, and coasters were strictly off limits.

 In November 1745, a press-gang killed two sailors—both veterans of Louisbourg—during a struggle in a Boston boardinghouse.
 Two of the killers were caught and sentenced to death by hanging, but the verdict was found to be invalid by the Crown and overturned.
 The incident destroyed whatever goodwill the navy may have had in Boston, and set the stage for a violent uprising.
 As historian John Noble put it, "the temper of the town was quite ready for such an outbreak."

-During the 1740s, Admiral Charles Knowles provoked some of the largest impressment riots in the history of Britain's American and Caribbean colonies.
-Knowles had a habit of disregarding local laws and customs when pressing men into service on his warships.
-In 1743, for example, he provoked a violent conflict in Antigua when he captured crewmen from a privateer ship, a drastic measure normally reserved for national emergencies.
+Rear-Admiral of the White Charles Knowles, who was active in the Americas during the war, had a habit of disregarding local laws and customs when pressing men into service on his warships.
+In 1743, he provoked a violent incident in Antigua when he ordered the impressment of the crew of a British privateer, a drastic measure normally reserved for national emergencies.